theobytes/smartblog/content/blog/what-is-cloud-computing.md

 * Stability, speed and security - Cloud hosting platform let many servers be involved in every client's task, this gives stability and speed to the services because the workload is distributed over several servers, joined in a cluster.
 Also worthy noting, all cloud hosting providers have special servers that handle the computing services separately e.g storage, databases ..... this gives stability and performance to the setup.
 * Scalability - You can start with any servers you want and can upgrade to any size you want without the worry of configuring the servers,

+<h3>Cloud Storage Service</h3>

+Maintaining and managing customers data, delivering the data over the internet.
+The main benefit of using cloud storage lies in your ability to scale, manage and secure your storage anytime.
+Leading uses includes archiving, sharing, disaster recovery and also primary storage.

+<h3>Cloud Networking</h3>

+All the networking functions are hosted in the cloud.
+Because the internet is so fast, there's no delay in delivering those services whenever needed.
+There is routing, switching and many other functions which can be centrally managed in a cloud environment.